-Purpose and Role of the Process Agent
+What is the Purpose and Role of a Process Agent?

 Types of Transactions that Require a Process Agent

-- Credit financing
+- Credit Financing

-- Rule 144A/Regulation S offerings
+- Rule 144A/Regulation S Offerings

-- Private placements
+- Private Placements

 Advantages of Choosing a Professional Process Agent

-A professional process agent is knowledgeable about the various types of legal proceedings and understands the urgency and steps that must be taken upon receipt of such proceedings.
+From flexibility and responsiveness to trust and confidentiality, a professional process agent is knowledgeable about the various types of legal proceedings and understands the urgency and steps that must be taken upon receipt of such proceedings.

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.